 Through these forums, and by getting to know the professionals in your geographic area, you can establish a network of specialists who can work together to refer clients to the most appropriate antiques dealer.
 “People will say, ‘Oh, you’re looking for a mirror from the ’50s?
 You should call my buddy John,'” says Linden.
 “And I do the same for them.”

 Getting Started as an Antiques Professional

 Antiques today are selling for less than dealers have seen for decades.
 If you love the industry and have the cash flow—and storage space—to get started, now may be the best time in recent history to pick up bargain antiques that could be sold for profit later.

 Antiquing spans the globe, yet it’s a tight-knit network of professionals who often attend the same trade and road shows.
 Take the time to get to know the business, including experienced professionals in your desired specialty, and you could wind up with a network of experts who can help ease your way into your new venture.

-Does your homeowners insurance protect your valuable collectibles?
+Does your homeowners insurance offer protection for your valuable collectibles?
+Learn more.

 hi dear Its Talakoob from Iran i want to sell an antique painting that comes from about 100years ago.